ambray/ASM-Course/asm_slides/introduction_section_1.rst

 * Modules in the previous diagram indicate executable files loaded into the process space; some examples include:
 	+ glibc (more specifically, the .so containing the libc code)
 	+ kernel32.dll
-	+ ntdll.dll
 	+ Currently running executable
-* Heap sections and Anonymous Mappings - Sections of addressable memory
+* Heap sections and Anonymous Mappings
-* Other file mappings may also exist (though not in the diagram)
-* Kernel memory - not accessible from user mode (where most of our applications live)
+* Kernel memory
+* Other Items

 ----